 There's a clear science behind teaching a class.
 Some of us take years to develop this skill.
 It doesn't come easy.

 It's even more difficult if you are developing content as I have.
 Being able to visualize the flow and best possible methods for a given subject takes a lot of thinking too.
 This becomes far more complex when you design an entire training program that spans a few days or more.
 And the lesson plan is where you get started with it all.

-That said, everytime you take a class using these principles, it'll feel like a different training session, thanks to the participating of your students.
+That said, every time you take a class using these principles, it'll feel like a different training session, thanks to the active participation of your students.

 What's more: you'll stand to learn a lot more from your students too and have a nice time while you are at it.